Welcome to the First Nations Education Council website

 - Take all necessary measures to advance and increase the quality of First Nations educational programs and services.

-- Conduct studies and make recommendations on governments’ political and administrative decisions on Aboriginal education.
+- Conduct studies and make recommendations on political and administrative decisions made by governments on Aboriginal education.

 - Manage programs transferred by different government departments and ensure that services are developed for the benefit of the communities.

-- Provide human resources and consulting services to its member communities, as requested.
+- Provide human resources and consulting services to member communities, if needed.

 - Maintain links with other First Nations organizations working in education.